-The financial report has been prepared on an accruals basis and is based on historical costs and does not take into account changing money values, but modified, where applicable, by the measurement at fair value of selected noncurrent assets, financial assets and financial liabilities.
-The report is presented in Australian Dollars.
+The financial statements, except for the cash flow information, have been prepared on an accrual basis and are based on historical costs, modified where applicable, by the measurement at fair value of selected non-current assets, financial assets and financial liabilities.
+The amounts presented in the financial statements are in Australian Dollars and have been rounded to the nearest dollar.